jeanpaulsio/notes/books/pragmatic_programmer/chapter_06-part2.md

 * unit testing: testing a module in isolation to verify its behavior
 * designing against a contract - code should fulfill its contract
 * where do we place our tests?
 Rails proj. vs React Proj

+> John: If your tests are hard to write - the design of your system is probably inelegant.
+It's a "design smell" if you are thinking - how the hell am I going to test this?

 ### Tip 49 Test Your Software, or Your Users Will